The Ideal Volume for Singing

 The key word is around the volume of your natural speaking voice, because…

-We don’t sing at just ONE volume.
-Variation in volume is essential for dynamics, to express and to indicate emotion throughout a song.
-As such, I’m not advocating for ONE singular volume level.
+We don’t sing at just one volume.
+Variation is essential for dynamics, emotional expression, and storytelling in a song.

 Too Loud